Pisang Peak Climbing Overview

 3 The Trekkers’ Information Management System (TIMS) cards

 Obtaining travel insurance is strongly recommended when planning to climb pisang peak or involve in any other adventurous activities in Nepal.
-It includes high- altitude trekking , which may be physically challenging and dangerous.
+It includes high-altitude trekking , which may be physically challenging and dangerous.
 Travel insurance can cover you financially in the event of an accident, a medical emergency, a flight cancellation or delay, or lost or stolen luggage.
-When buying travel insurance for the pisang peak climbing, ensure that it covers high- altitude trekking and climbing, coverage for emergency medical evacuation by helicopter if needed, as these can be expansive without insurance.
+When buying travel insurance for the pisang peak climbing, ensure that it covers high-altitude trekking and climbing, coverage for emergency medical evacuation by helicopter if needed, as these can be expensive without insurance.
 Additionally, confirm that your insurance policy includes adventure activities such as climbing, mountaineering, and trekking.
 Lastly, remember to carefully read the terms and conditions of the insurance policy and understand its coverage limits, claim procedures, and any required documentations.
 It’s important to carry a copy of your insurance policy, emergency contact numbers, and relevant details with you during the trek.

 It’s always helpful to trek with qualified, experienced, and capable guides to ensure your safety, enhance your climbing experience and achieve valuable guidance throughout the pisang peak expedition.
 Therefore, it is highly recommended to take a service from Nepal Holiday Treks and Tours Pvt.
-Ltd. which is reliable agency registered with the government of Nepal.
-We provide licensed guide and porter with their insurance and also ensure they are prompt in safety performance and carry essential safety equipment’s during the trek.
+Ltd. which is a reliable agency registered with the government of Nepal.
+We provide licensed guide and porter with their insurance and also ensure they are prompt in safety performance and carry essential safety equipment during the trek.

 The accommodation in the mountains and remote villages are normally in a twin- shared basis.
 The rooms are available with just a bed with a pillow and a blanket.
 Likewise, the shower and rest room are also on sharing basis.
 However, when you reach higher altitudes, accommodation becomes more basic, and you might need to stay in tents at the base camp.
 Teashops and lodges provide meals, which are often a mix of Nepalese and western cuisine that meets the preferences of various trekkers.
 All the food will be cooked by the local cook by using local vegetables and the taste would be very local.